TODO POR MI FAMILIA

 The new contract also recognizes the incredible complexities facing families settling in the United States and supports the delivery of comprehensive behavioral case management services to every family who wishes to engage in such services.

-The scope of services and support under this federal contract includes:
+The scope of services and support under this federal contract included:

-• A Seneca Behavioral Health Case Manager completes an initial assessment and service plan in collaboration with the family and then coordinates referrals to identified, needed local services, including behavioral health providers who meet the families’ various needs.
+• A Seneca Behavioral Health Case Manager to complete an initial assessment and service plan in collaboration with the family and then coordinate referrals to identified, needed local services, including behavioral health providers to meet the families’ various needs.

-• Behavioral health services are free and conducted in the language the family speaks fluently.
+• Behavioral health services were free and conducted in the language the family preferred.

-• Seneca does not share any information about the family or services they access with any individual or agency without prior written and informed consent.
+• Seneca did not share any information about the family or services they access with any individual or agency without prior written and informed consent.

-• Case Managers offer families psychoeducation and parenting support as well as assistance with enrolling children in school and coordinating with school-based behavioral health providers.
+• Case Managers offered families psychoeducation and parenting support as well as assistance with enrolling children in school and coordinating with school-based behavioral health providers.

-• Case Managers coordinate enrolling families in public benefits or gaining access to legal resources.
+• Case Managers coordinated enrolling families in public benefits or gaining access to legal resources.

-• Case Managers offer child-centered pre-reunification counseling in instances where parents are still in home country but are working on travel plans to the US.
+• Case Managers offered child-centered pre-reunification counseling in instances where parents were still in home country were working on travel plans to the US.

 *Behavioral health refers to both mental health and substance use